 WITH_SSLoption when you invoke CMake.
 For additional information, see Section 2.8.6, “Configuring SSL Library Support”.

 The Boost C++ libraries are required to build MySQL (but not to use it).
 MySQL compilation requires a particular Boost version.
 Typically, that is the current Boost version, but if a specific MySQL source distribution requires a different version, the configuration process stops with a message indicating the Boost version that it requires.
-To obtain Boost and its installation instructions, visit the official site.
-After Boost is installed, tell the build system where the Boost files are located by defining the
+To obtain Boost and its installation instructions, visit the official Boost web site.
+After Boost is installed, tell the build system where the Boost files are placed according to the value set for the

 WITH_BOOSToption when you invoke CMake.
 For example: